kidando/learnopengl-odin/README.md

   - Something to do with the shaders.
 Specifically the geometry shader and how it constructs the shadows.
 I did notice that trying to uncomment sections of the code in the fragment shader that are meant to be used for testing shadow generation and depth values generation cause a segmentation fault when trying to run the program.
 So I'm guessing that the GLSL code probably needs some kind of update.
 Maybe things have change (but as always...
 I really have no idea).
 - If you manage to figure out how to get shadows working, please share the find.

+### Chapter 7 - Debugging
+- This chapter deals with debugging and the tools you might find helpful when working in OpenGL.
+So there was not too much I did in terms of "translating" c++ code to odin.
+But the ```main.odin``` file in this chapter's folder contains 2 functions that help you get started with getting openGl errors and window context errors (from GLFW).

 ## TODO
 - [x] Chapter 1 - Getting Started
 - [x] Chapter 2 - Lighting